-Increasing the interaction strength to U = 12 eV, which is near the cRPA value, prompts some further spreading of the spectral weight and additional sharpening of the spectral peak in the gap region.
-The 1s orbital tends toward half-filling for all parameter values reflecting the strong coupling limit.
-Qualitatively the spectrum is not affected greatly by the near-doubling of the interaction strength. $\langle m_z^2 \rangle$ does increase somewhat for the full value of hybridization.
-In contrast, reducing the H-Ge hybridization brings about a transition into the local moment state for $\epsilon_H = -8 \text{ eV}$ while leaving the moment on the shallower impurity state about the same as when U = 7 eV.
+Increasing the interaction strength to U = 12 eV, which is near the cRPA value, prompts some further spreading of the spectral weight and additional sharpening (but also shrinking) of the spectral peak in the gap region as the upper Hubbardlike band is pushed well clear.
+The five-peak structure that emerges in HGe8 can be understood by the splitting of the upper and lower Hubbard bands due to H-Ge hybridization (leading to much reduced or absent splitting in the low-hopping case).
+The 1s orbital tends toward half filling for all parameter values, reflecting the strong coupling limit.
+Qualitatively the 1s spectrum in HGe8 is not affected greatly by the near doubling of the interaction strength.
+However, in Sec.
+III D, we find that $\langle m_z^2 \rangle$ reaches its maximum value at or near U = 12 eV at all values of ε_H and the H-Ge hybridization that we consider.